Integrate with Salesforce

 Integration Prerequisites

-Lead submission tracking via impact.com or Salesforce
+Lead submission tracking

 Track leads via impact.com

-Lead submissions can be tracked using the Impact Universal Tracking Tag (UTT), which is a small piece of JavaScript code that can be loaded using a Tag Manager solution, or placed manually on your website.
-Using the UTT offers richer user-level reporting in Impact, supports Optimize, Direct Tracking features, and more.
+Lead submissions can be tracked using via impact.com's Universal Tracking Tag (UTT), which is a small piece of JavaScript code that can be loaded using a Tag Manager solution, or placed manually on your website.
+Using the UTT offers richer user-level reporting in impact.com, supports Optimize, Direct Tracking features, and more.
 If you're planning to track lead events using the UTT, the Customer ID value sent via the TrackConversion function must also be available to the Salesforce objects that are being monitored and reported on.
 In other words, Salesforce needs to receive a Customer ID value in order for the integration to accurately correlate events.

 Refer to the account setup steps below to ensure your account is configured correctly.